What are IDX, MLS, RETS and RESO API

 You may also be required to sign an agreement with the MLS before implementing the system.

-But once the credentials are available, importing properties through RESO is extremely easy and convenient for non-technical realtors and website developers equally.
+However, once the credentials are available, importing properties through RESO is extremely easy and convenient for non-technical realtors and website developers equally.

 MLS Import imports properties through RESO API